sachagavino/nmgc-2.0/docs/source/introduction.rst

 =========
 NMGC is derived from the Nautilus code developed in the Bordeaux astrochemistry group.
 Nautilus is adapted from the original gas-grain model of Hasegawa & Herbst (1993) and has been developed in Ohio
 State University (OSU model) later on.
 It has been continuously developed since then.
-It uses the LSODES (Livermore Solver for Ordinary Differential Equations with general Sparse Jacobian matrix) solver, part of ODEPACK8 (Hindmarsh 1983).
+It uses the LSODES (Livermore Solver for Ordinary Differential Equations with general Sparse Jacobian matrix) solver (Hindmarsh 1983).
-A detailed description is given in Semenov et al. (2010).
-Major changes have been done over the last few years.
-The three-phase model included in Nautilus (and NMGC) was developed in Bordeaux (Ruaud et al. 2016).
-The original NMGC was developed in Bordeaux by Iqbal & Wakelam (2018), which was later adapted for protoplanetary disks and costum grain size distributions (Gavino et al 2021).
+A detailed description is given by Semenov et al. (2010).
+Major notable changes have been done over the last few years.
+The three-phase model was included in Nautilus (and NMGC) in Bordeaux (Ruaud et al. 2016).
+The original NMGC version was developed in Bordeaux by Iqbal & Wakelam (2018), which was later adapted for protoplanetary disks and customized grain size distributions (Gavino et al 2021).